Eta and rho invariants on manifolds with edges: The even and odd heat calculus on edge spaces

 The assignment of the even/odd parity is not ad hoc and in no way arbitrary.
 Recall that the evenness condition on the Riemannian edge metric asserts that the coefficients of $g$ are even functions of $x$, except for the coefficients corresponding to the $dx$-cross terms which are required to be odd in $x$.
 One may check explicitly that the same continues to hold for the inverse Riemannian metric on differential forms.
-Consequently, $g(dx,dx), g(dy_i, dy_j), g(xdz_k, xdz_\ell)$ as well as $g(dx,xdz_k)$ are always even functions of $x$, i.e. are smooth in $M_c$ with a Taylor expansion at $x=0$ involving only powers of $x^2$.
-Moreover, $g(dx,dy_j)$ as well as $g(dy_i,xdz_j)$ are always odd functions of $x$, i.e. their Taylor expansions at $x=0$ involve only odd powers of $x$.
+Consequently, $g(dx,dx), g(dy_i, dy_j), g(xdz_k, xdz_\ell)$ as well as $g(dx,xdz_k)$ are always even functions of $x$.
+Moreover, $g(dx,dy_j)$ as well as $g(dy_i,xdz_j)$ are always odd functions of $x$.